 Tip: A contact form is a smart option for keeping your contact information secure.
 Instead of advertising your email address or phone number on your website that potential spammers could use, add a contact form to conceal this information and have your contact form entries go straight to an email address of your choice.

 Where to Find

-This Component can be found in the "Add Content to Page" section of the Toolbar.
+This element can be found in the "Add Content to Page" section of the Toolbar.

 Adding to Website

-After selecting this Component, you will be able to choose exactly where you want to add it!
+After selecting this element, you will be able to choose exactly where you want to add it!
 Simply drag the Element onto the purple, orange or blue ribbons on your page.

 Setting up your Contact Form

 In order to receive entries to your new contact form you will need to configure the Contact Form element to send entries to your your email address.
 Once you have added the Contact Form Element to your page click the "Form Settings" option in the Element's Toolbar to open the Contact Form Settings tab.
 From here simply type your email into the "Your Email Address" field in the Send Settings.
 You can send a copy of the entry to multiple other email addresses by adding them (comma separated) to the "CC Address" field below.

 Set a custom subject line for your Contact Form entries under "Email Subject Line".
 You can also fill in the "Message to Display After Form Submission" to customize a message that will appear on your page where the Contact Form is after someone sends a message.

 Check the "Use labels as placeholder text inside of fields" check box to move your Contact form label text